How to Set Up iCloud Account on Android

-When you go to next screen, you will be asked if you require SMTP authentication.
+When you go to the next screen, you will be asked if you require SMTP authentication.
 Now, Select Yes.

 You are almost done; the next step is all about setting up your account options.
-You can set the sync schedule like every hour, or at a time interval you would like.
-You can also set your Peak Schedule for same.
+You can set the sync schedule like every hour or at a time interval you would like.
+You can also set your Peak Schedule for the same.
 There are other four options that you need to check “Sync Email”, “Send email from this account by default”, “Notify me when email arrives”, and “Automatically download attachments when connected to Wi-Fi”.
 Check according to your preference and tap Next.

 Other Popular Articles From Wondershare

 - iCloud Contacts to Android

 - iCloud to iOS